What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 Supervisor is an effective manager.
 It is on his ability to establish the production process and find an approach to the team that the qualitative and quantitative indicators of the company, department, etc. depend.

-Who can be the leader
+Who can be a leader

 Who is better man or woman